vcflib/vcflib/README.md

 Like GNU uniq, but for VCF records.
 Remove records which have the same positon, ref, and alt as the previous record.

+### vcfuniqalleles

+For each record, remove any duplicate alternate alleles that may have resulted from merging separate VCF files.